benhammen/documentation-gradle-plugins/README.md

 To get a list of all documentation tasks that have been created, invoke `gradlew tasks` and look at the tasks listed in the *DocumentationPlugin tasks* group.

-Note that task names can be camcel-case abbreviated.
+Note that task names can be camel-case abbreviated.
 For example, a task called "assembleAll" can be invoked using only "aA".

 #### Assemble documentation with live preview

-Manually invoking a rebuild of the HTML site after making a change is tedius.
+Manually invoking a rebuild of the HTML site after making a change is tedious.
 To avoid this, it can be auto-rebuilt and redisplayed whenever a requirements source file is saved.

 To allow this type of "live preview" of the generated HTML site, enable browser auto-refresh with setting the